What is Your Personality Type? Type A, B, C or D?

 Well my friend there is in fact a type D personality except type A and B seem to get the most recognition as people are often easily categorized into these types.

 Type C and type D personalities require more analysis and seem to be more emotionally driven, whereas type A and B are driven by undeniable, easily recognizable outward, and consistent characteristics.
-For this reason when people ask about your personality type they are generally referring to type A or type B. But let's look at the typical characteristics of a type D personality anyway......shall we?
+For this reason when people ask about your personality type they are generally referring to type A or type B. But let's look at the typical characteristics of a type D personality anyways......shall we?

 Type D Characteristics